 Most parents are rushing to get their child's annual sports or back-to-school physical complete toward late summer.
 Don't wait!
 Early spring and summer leading up to the following school year is the perfect time.

 While your child is in for his or her appointment, it is also a good time for you to schedule an appointment for yourself.
 Adults will also benefit from a yearly physical.

 How Can We Prepare for an Annual Physical Appointment?

 Your child should not be stressed or worried about the appointment.
 You can explain to him or her the purpose of this appointment and a brief overview of what they can expect.
 If you know your child will be receiving a vaccination, you can also explain those ahead of time to prepare him or her for what is to come and minimize surprises in the office.

-You can prepare for the appointment by bringing the most recent version of his or her insurance card, a summary of his or her personal medical history and changes to the family medical history.
+You can prepare for the appointment by bringing the most recent version of your child's insurance card, a summary of his or her personal medical history and any changes to the family medical history.
 Also be prepared with a list of any prescription or over-the-counter medicines your child has been taking.
-Don’t forget forms you need the doctor to fill out for your child’s school or sports teams.
-We recommend handing them to the staff member who takes you and your child into the examination room area and records his or her weight and temperature!
+Don't forget forms you need the doctor to fill out for your child's school or sports teams.
+We recommend handing them to the staff member who takes you and your child into the examination room area and records his or her height, weight and temperature!